Assaulting a Police Constable

 The defence that an officer was not acting in the course of their duty does not apply to Assault on an Emergency Worker in the same way, because the High Court found that police officers could act in the exercise of their functions even if they commit an unlawful act, such as using force against someone without reason to do so.
 If this did happen, you can still argue that you were acting in self defence, for example, along with other general defences that tend to be weaker than the ‘duties defence’ to Assault PC.

-Assault on an emergency worker carries a higher maximum sentence of 12 months in custody and a fine.
+Assault on an Emergency Worker carries a higher maximum sentence of 2 years in custody and a fine.
 The offence can be tried in the Magistrate’s or the Crown Court.
 We know of only a few protest cases that have resulted in immediate prison time for this offence.
-The Police Crime Sentencing and Courts Act 2022 will increase the maximum prison sentence to two years when this part of it comes into force.
-Guidance for judges and magistrates on how this offence should be sentenced is available.
-This guidance will take a long time to incorporate the increased sentences, so its impacts remain to be fully understood.
+We are yet to see how the changes to maximum sentence made by the PCSC Act 2022 affects likely sentences.